jonas-thuvesson-winberg/webpack-workshop/1 - bundling javascript/1_-_bundling_javascript.md

 Babel is a tool for compiling (or transpiling) modern JavaScript into a format compatible with different browsers and browser versions.
 Webpack has a loader that leverages the power of Babel.

-1. Babel can be configured i different ways.
-We are going to use a separete config file.
+1. Babel can be configured in different ways.
+We are going to use a separate config file.
 Add a new file, _.babelrc_, to the root of the project (**_1 - start-template_**).
 Open it and put in the following code:

 ```
 {